Mohfazam/JavaScript-Odyssey/README.md

 #### **Easy (Promise: 1-5)**
 Promise:1.
 Create a promise that resolves with a message after a 2-second delay. :white_check_mark:
 Promise:2.
-Write a function that returns a promise which resolves to the sum of two numbers.
+Write a function that returns a promise which resolves to the sum of two numbers. :white_check_mark:
 Promise:3.
 Convert a callback-based function to use promises.
 Promise:4.
 Implement a function that handles both resolved and rejected promises using `.then()` and `.catch()`.
 Promise:5.
 Write a function to fetch data from an API and return a promise.